 Select therapeutic use:

-Susceptible bacterial septicemia, acute bacterial otitis media, lower respiratory tract, UTIs, skin and skin structure, bone and joint, pelvic inflammatory disease (PID), intraabdominal infections, meningitis, uncomplicated gonorrhea.
+Susceptible bacterial infections of the lower respiratory tract, skin and skin structure, bone and joint, acute otitis media, UTIs, septicemia, pelvic inflammatory disease (PID), intraabdominal infections, meningitis, uncomplicated gonorrhea.
 Surgical prophylaxis.

 50–75mg/kg per day in equally divided doses every 12hrs; max 2g/day.
 Skin and skin structures: may give once daily or in 2 equally divided doses every 12hrs; max 2g/day.
 Meningitis: 100mg/kg (max 4g) for 1 dose, then 100mg/kg per day (max 4g/day) once daily or in 2 equally divided doses every 12hrs for 7–14 days.
 Otitis media: 50mg/kg (max 1g) IM once.